casper-network/ceps/text/0096-remove-custom-payment.md

 [summary]: #summary

 The original design of the Casper blockchain expected the sender of each transaction to include a separate wasm responsible, when executed, for buying the gas that would be used to execute the primary logic of that transaction.
 This was the original payment mechanism, and all versions of the blockchain as of DevNet onward included an implementation to allow this.

-This was initially the only way to buy gas to pay for the execution of transactions.
+> **Note**: This was initially intended to be the only way to buy gas to pay for the execution of transactions, but other options soon proliferated.

 The blockchain issues every account a purse to hold token in (the `main_purse`), but permits an account to have permissions on multiple purses.
 The wasm based payment logic was intended to allow the sender of the transaction to provide bespoke logic to pay for gas from among any of the purses available to them, and / or record any accounting details.